MarteXcoin-documentation/Documentation/introduction/features.rst

 Sentinel
 =========

-Introduced in Dash 0.12.1, Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks.
+Introduced in MarteX 3.0.5.1, Sentinel is an autonomous agent for persisting, processing and automating MarteX governance objects and tasks.
-Sentinel is implemented as a Python application that binds to a local version dashd instance on each Dash masternode.
+Sentinel is implemented as a Python application that binds to a local version dashd instance on each MarteX masternode.

-A Governance Object (or "govObject") is a generic structure introduced in Dash 0.12.1 to allow for the creation of Budget Proposals and Triggers.
+A Governance Object (or "govObject") is a generic structure introduced in MarteX 3.0.5.1 to allow for the creation of Budget Proposals and Triggers.
 Class inheritance has been utilized to extend this generic object into a "Proposal" object to supplant the current Dash budget system.